 Here is the slate of candidates from the Nominations Committee.

-Other nominations may be made from the floor and nominations may not be closed until the election meeting has convened and the members are ready to ballot.
-Contact Jack Haney if you wish to run.
+Other nominations may be made from the floor by a Chapter Delegate and nominations may not be closed until the election meeting has convened and the members are ready to ballot.
+Nominations do NOT require a second.
+A person nominated MUST be present and consent to run or if can not be present, have submitted in writing/email his desire to run.
+Contact Glen Howard, Steve Bolton or Ronn Knowles if you wish to run.

 Nominators will have 3 minutes to speak and the candidate will have 3 minutes to speak.